 “Anyone can claim to have the leadership and organizational skills of a project manager, but a certification in this field really adds value to a candidate’s resume,” says a technical recruiter at a large staffing & training firm.
 In addition, the PMP® certification brings a 22–25% increase over non-certified peers.

 Employers fully understand that prospective employees with the PMP® certification tend to have a more sophisticated approach to taking projects from inception through completion across different methodologies.
 Another plus is while this certification is especially helpful for those in or pursuing the project management field, the knowledge gained can also be broadly applied to other fields at the manager and leadership level.

 Towson University Continuing & Professional Studies is a registered educational provider with the Project Management Institute.
-We offer an in-class and online Project Management Professional (PMP)® Preparation Course to prepare you to take the PMP® exam.
+We offer an instructor-led Project Management Professional (PMP®) Certification Prep Course to prepare you to take the PMP® exam.